 As the conversation on Asian representation in Hollywood continues, Tran in particular has been vocal about her understanding of just how meaningful her casting in a blockbuster like Star Wars is — not only for her own career and for the film industry at large, but also for people who have struggled to see themselves reflected.

 "I remember what it felt like to not see anyone like myself in books or on film or TV," Tran told Variety in an interview last year.
 "When you’re really young, you tend to fall in love with characters.
-If you start seeing the same type of character everywhere and realize that they don’t look like you, or they don’t speak like you, you start wanting to change who you are.
+If you start seeing the same type of character everywhere and realise that they don’t look like you, or they don’t speak like you, you start wanting to change who you are.
 That’s something that I did when I was a young kid.
 I’m excited to be a part of this positive change."